All Episodes

 How are you, Michael?

-Oh man, I don't believe it.
+Oh, man, I don't believe it.

 That was awesome.

-And uh diddos to you.
+And dittos to you.

-Happy birthday, white trash cake dittoes.
+Happy birthday, white trash cake dittos.

 Thanks very much, sir.